 In the 21st century, Lake Como has the reputation of being a playground for the rich and famous.
-All but deserted in winter, the lake awakens from its slumber in mid- March when the glitterati flock to beautiful Bellagio, Menaggio, and Varenna.
-While it is true that George Clooney, Richard Branson, and Sting all own lakeside villas, this hideaway nestled against the Swiss Alps is not by any means a new toy of the “haves”.
-200 years ago, the estranged wife of the Price of Wales, Caroline of Brunswick, made her home in Villa d’Este.
+All but deserted in winter, the lake awakens from its slumber in mid-March when the glitterati flock to beautiful Bellagio, Menaggio, and Varenna.
+While it is true that George Clooney, Richard Branson, and Sting all own lakeside villas, this hideaway nestled against the Swiss Alps is not, by any means, a new toy of the “haves."
+200 years ago, the estranged wife of the Prince of Wales, Caroline of Brunswick, made her home in Villa d’Este.

 However, to tag this oasis as merely a playground of the wealthy is to ignore the sheer beauty and tranquility of this place.
-It is approachable by everyone.
+It is approachable to everyone.

 Lake Como has not always had such a glamorous personality.
 During the last Ice Age (10,000 years ago, give or take a few hundred years), the area that is now Lake Como was under an enormous sheet of ice.
 A massive glacier left its mark, giving the lake its characteristic inverted "Y" shape.